grizzy255/wg-quickrs-router/docs/BUILDING.md

 Build the `wg-quickrs` directory.

 This might take some time on slower machines.
-The build process described here is simpler and slightly different from the ones in `.github/workflows/release.yml` and `src/Dockerfile`.
-This is because those are optimized for cross-architecture/platform builds.
+The build process described here is simpler and slightly different from the one in `.github/workflows/release.yml`.
+This is because that workflow is optimized for cross-architecture/platform builds.
-If the following method doesn't meet your needs, you can look into building with `Zig` as in those methods.
+If the following method doesn't meet your needs, you can look into building with `Zig` as described in the cross-compilation section.

 [//]: # (build-src-debian: 1.1.4 Build and Install wg-quickrs - build)